 Sunday - Thursday

 Many garden clubs have visited throughout the years and have taken the tours at Natives Haven Nursery.
-During the tours, the history of numerous native plants is discussed with explanations provided on how the Native Americans used these plants for food, medicine and for ceremonies.
+During the tours, the history of numerous native plants is discussed with explanations provided on how early Native Americans used these plants for food, medicine, shelter, rituals and ceremonies.
 Tours usually run a little over an hour.
 Newly erected signs have been posted for those that would prefer a self guided tour.